sprioleau/gifiverse/README.md

 - Displayed channel name alongside featured/detail video
 - Used [SVG background generator](https://www.svgbackgrounds.com/#liquid-cheese) to add color scheme to selected background graphic
 - Added transitions/animations to additional videos and text links
+- Implemented logic for loading "dummy" data from local directory when in development

 ## What Didn't